 • With a demonstrated commitment to open science and open research infrastructure, including efforts to expand the adoption of open and/or non-commercial research infrastructure solutions for network members.

-• Whose success in furthering the adoption of open infrastructure through this partnership may catalyse additional funding or provide new models for open infrastructure adoption for other networks.
+• Whose success in furthering the adoption of open infrastructure through this partnership may catalyze additional funding or provide new models for open infrastructure adoption for other networks.

-• Who allow for a deeper understanding of regional contexts, and ensure the inclusion of networks from regions historically under-resourced in open infrastructure development.
+IOI’s initial network engagement is focused primarily on Africa, Latin America, and North America, building on IOI’s existing work and allowing for deeper understanding of regional context, as well as ensuring the inclusion of networks from regions historically under-resourced in open infrastructure development.
 Working across multiple regions is intended to facilitate collaboration and exchange of learnings across geographic and cultural contexts, enabling a more global understanding of the challenges in adopting open infrastructure.

 Why work with IOI?